nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 TutAssistor provides an all-in-one platform for tutors to track student details, resolve conflicting tuition timeslots, and efficiently make notes for each lesson.

 ### 1.2 How to use this guide?

+#### Step-by-step guide for each features

 The features in this guide are formatted with the following conventions:

 * **Command Keyword** - Each feature is executed by a command keyword.
 The shortcut for each command is shown together with its full command keyword separated by the <code>&#124;</code> symbol.
 The user can use the command shortcuts to reduce typing.
 * **Command Format** - Each command is accompanied by a set of information provided by the user.
 Refer to the [Features](#3-features) below for details of each command.
 * **Example** - Possible usage of each features are provided.
 Users may follow these examples when familiarising with the app.
 * **Screenshots** - A visualisation of the expected outcome is provided for some of the features.

+#### Icons used in this guide

+For additional information accompanying each segment, look for the following icons:

+&emsp; ℹ️ precedes information that are useful to remember.

+&emsp; 💡 precedes information that serve as tips for a feature.

+&emsp; ⚠️ precedes information as an important warning.

-Jump right in to the next section to get you started!
+Jump right in to the next section [2 Get Started](#2-get-started) to get you started!

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>